 A user can choose not to be notified when changes to reports are submitted.
 The user preference page can be accessed here at the following URL.

 A version of the bug entry page with most of the fields already filled out can be saved as a link and bookmarked for future use.
 This ability is only of use for developers or for users who have found a large number of bugs in one particular component of Gnumeric.

 To use this shortcut, first open a new bug report, then fill out only the fields that will apply to all the future bugs being reported and then click on the button labelled "Bookmark these values".
-Bugzilla will then construct a template and will provide a link which can be saved for future use just as any other page on the web can be saved as a bookmark.
-To use these values, simply clicking on the bookmark will open the Gnumeric page of Bugzilla with the common fields already filled out.
+GitLab will then construct a template and will provide a link which can be saved for future use just as any other page on the web can be saved as a bookmark.
+To use these values, simply clicking on the bookmark will open the Gnumeric page of GitLab with the common fields already filled out.